-Speed: Shows velocity based on the GPS data.
-As many other gauges, can be metric or imperial and colors, angles, sizes and other details can be customized.
+Speed: Shows velocity based on the GPS antenna data.
+As many other gauges, can be metric or imperial and colors, angles and sizes can be customized.

 Speed Tracker: Shows velocity over time.
-Like the Speed gauge, it can be 2D (horizontal) or 3D speed (includes vertical) and units can be changed.
+Like the Speed gauge, it can be 2D (horizontal) or 3D speed (includes vertical) and units can be